Menu Engineering: Between Science and Art

 Presentation and Plate Design

 Menu engineering isn't just about numbers.
-Visual aesthetics and Instagram-worthy presentation are integral to modern restaurant marketing.
+The visual aesthetics of the plate, the perceived value of the portion, and the "Instagram-worthy" presentation are integral parts of modern restaurant marketing.